 Colby Lewis Contract Information:

-Signed a one-year deal with the Rangers in December of 2014.
+Agreed to a one-year, $6 million deal with the Rangers in December 2015.

 To instantly reveal our fantasy analysis of every player – including Colby Lewis – simply subscribe now.

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Colby Lewis|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Colby Lewis|